OlssonF/NEON-forecast-challenge-workshop/paper/paper.md

 ### Open time for discussion, hands-on help, and/or code modification (20-30 minutes)

 For a standard 90-minute workshop, remaining time can be used for multiple purposes depending on the interest and abilities of the participants.
-For example, we have used this time to debug user-specific code issues (package installation etc.), allow participants to modify the forecast model code, explore alternative forecast methods, or form forecasting teams to submit additional forecasts to the Challenge beyond the workshop session.
+For example, we have used this time to debug user-specific code issues (package installation etc.), allow participants to modify the forecast model code available in the template (`forecast_code_template.Rmd`), explore alternative forecast methods, or form forecasting teams to submit additional forecasts to the Challenge beyond the workshop session.
 Some potential topics and additional activities are detailed at the end of the Rmarkdown, including code for alternative forecasting methods or possible modifications to the example forecast.
 Engagement in this part of the tutorial has proved important for promoting continued participation with the Challenge and has been more successful during in-person compared to virtual settings.

 ### Optional extension with advanced concepts